 There are lots of great hikes and overlooks to check out in Bryce Canyon.
 The park runs a shuttle between the four main viewpoints; Bryce Point, Inspiration Point, Sunset Point and Sunrise Point.
 Taking the shuttle is a great way to see the park during busy times mid-May to late September.
 The shuttle is free with entrance to the park.

-Many of us have been to Salt Lake City but have never been to the Great Salt Lake.
+Many of us have been to Salt Lake City but never to the Great Salt Lake.
 The lake is the largest lake between the great lakes and the Pacific Ocean and is the largest saltwater lake in the western hemisphere.

 Dead Horse Point lies along a choke point in the Colorado River, where the river takes a 180 degree turn back on itself.
 The view from Dead Horse Point is a popular, recognizable photography spot.
 The point got its name from cowboys rounding up horses in the early 1900’s.
 Horses were rounded up onto the point and then corralled off to hold them there.
 One time, the horses were forgotten and died of dehydration out on the point looking down at the water of the Colorado River 2,000 feet below.